hairyf/overlastic/docs/en/guide/what-is-unoverlay-vue.md

-# What is Unoverlay Vue?
+# What is Unoverlays?

-Unoverlay Vue is the basic tool for making modals in Vue3 | Vue2 Composition-api, it can do many things, including but not limited to:
+Unoverlays is the basic tool for making modals in Vue3 | Vue2 Composition-api, it can do many things, including but not limited to:

 - Make [Message](https://element.eleme.cn/#/en-US/component/message) or [Dialog](https://element.eleme.cn/#/en-US/component/dialog) similar to `element-plus` / `naiveui` / `vuetifyjs` / `vant`...
 - Supports two calling methods at the same time (template or js/ts)